lubojr/naucse.python.cz/lessons/beginners-en/def/index.md

 the commands that the function performs.
 In the body you can use various commands including `if`, `loop`, etc.

-The body can start with a *documentation comment* which describes what the function is doing.
+The body can start with a *documentation comment* or so called *docstring* which describes what the function is doing.

 A function can return a value with the `return` command.